The Blue Lotus: Background

 Learning of Hergé's intention to set the next Adventure in China, Abbot Léon Gosset, a Roman Catholic chaplain to the Chinese students at the Catholic University of Leuven, contacted Hergé and asked him to be cautious in his depiction of the country.
 His students read Le Petit Vingtième and he thought it would be counterproductive if Hergé continued to propagate negative stereotypes about the Chinese people.
 Hergé was sensitive to Gosset's ideas, and Gosset proceeded to put him in touch with two of his Chinese students, Arnold Chiao Ch'eng-Chih and his wife Susan Lin.
 He also gave him the address of a Chinese student a year Hergé's junior, Zhang Chongren.
 The pair first met on 1 May 1934, soon becoming close friends and spending every Sunday afternoon with each other for over a year.
 Zhang later commented that he and Hergé became akin to "two brothers".
 A student of painting and sculpture at Brussels' Royal Museums of Fine Arts, Zhang taught Hergé about Chinese artistic styles, giving him a set of traditional Chinese brushes and explaining to him the art of painting a tree and Chinese calligraphy, alongside explaining the tenets of Taoist philosophy.
 Both his artistic and philosophical training under Zhang would have a profound effect on Hergé.

 Hergé had also established contact with Father Édouard Neut, hosteller at the St. Andrew's Abbey near Bruges.
 Neut had a special interest in China, and was excited by Hergé's latest venture, commenting that it could contribute to "a work of inter-racial understanding and true friendship between Orientals and whites".
 He sent him two books, Father Thadée's Aux origines du conflict mandchou (On the Origins of the Manchu Conflict) and Zheng Zheng's Ma Mère (My Mother), a first-hand account of Chinese family life.
 He also sent Hergé a 1932 article discussing the differences between Chinese and Japanese cultures.
-At the time, Neut was working as the assistant of Lou Tseng-Tsiang, a former prime minister of China who had become a monk at St. Andrew's Abbey.
+At the time, Neut was working as the assistant of Lu Zhengxiang, a former prime minister of China who had become a monk at St. Andrew's Abbey.
 Mainstream Western press was broadly sympathetic to the Japanese cause, viewing them as a bulwark against the Soviet Union, a view that Hergé was to eschew.